ahvonenj/idleon-auto-expose/README.md

 This is a small tool which automatically patches the `N.js` file within the `app.asar` archive, and by doing so, globally exposes the main game object and all if its child objects so that they can be accessed with e.g. DevTools.
 After patching the `N.js` file and repackaging it in the `app.asar` file, the main game object is exposed as `exposedGame` global variable within the `index.html (IFrame)` JavaScript context.

+As of 4.4.2024 the script now also support optional automatic patching and enabling of the devtools.
+Follow the optional route in the instructions to do this.

 ## Requirement(s)

 - Node.js installed